menu

 Also of interest is that Panama City has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Panama City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Panama City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Panama City is an extremely ethnically-diverse city.
 The people who call Panama City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Panama City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Panama City include Irish, English, German, Italian, and Scottish.
+Important ancestries of people in Panama City include Irish, German, English, Italian, and French.

 The most common language spoken in Panama City is English.
 Other important languages spoken here include Spanish and Arabic.